Marcos pa rin? The winner of the 1986 Philippine elections

 What may be noted from the two tallies are the following:

-• Metro Manila went for Aquino (54%) and Tolentino (47%).
+- Metro Manila went for Aquino (54%) and Tolentino (47%).
 Evidently, Tolentino hailed from Metro Manila.
 Nevertheless, his home region did not go for his running mate, Marcos.
 This is also an unlikely result from a region that always voted for the opposition.
 In a way, there might be more than regionalism behind Tolentino's performance.
-It may mean a recognition of Tolentino as an opposition man, a stand that he maintained in his biography.
+Still, it may also mean a recognition of Tolentino as an opposition man, a stand that he maintained in his biography.
 Another possible cause is the strong showing of Kalaw in Metro Manila, which may have divided the opposition.

 As far as this article is concerned, Marcos did not achieve electoral victory in either the partial or the complete NAMFREL count.
 Whether or not Marcos won in 1986, he achieved yet another victory in 2016.
 On November 18 of this year, he was finally buried in Heroes Cemetery (Libingan ng mga Bayani) based on his merits as a former soldier, defense minister, and president.
 Of course, the issue of his heroism (and in the first place, the concept of being a hero) cannot be tackled in this article.
 In fact, it might take more than one or two articles to discuss it.